anne-urai/lab_wiki/Reading.md

 #### Theory and philosophy
 - Teller DY (1984) Linking propositions.
 Vision Res 24:1233–1246.
+- Glimcher PW (2005) Indeterminacy in Brain and Behavior.
+Annual Review of Psychology 56:25–56.

 #### History of science
 - Gleick J (1988) Chaos: Making a New Science.
 Penguin.